 - enhancing the resources available to them;

-- providing high-quality mentoring from nationally renowned senior poverty scholars; and
+- providing high-quality one-on-one mentoring from nationally renowned senior poverty scholars; and

 Beyond providing Fellows with flexible funding and opportunities for expanding their networks and receiving feedback on their research and career trajectories, the program intends to establish long-term relationships between Fellows and other poverty scholars, which may lead to future collaborations.

 Fellowships may be used for a wide range of professional development activities, including